 - Intervention Orders

 - Criminal Code

-In other areas of law, a de facto relationship must have existed for a certain period of time before it is recognised.
-Depending on the area of law, the relationship must have existed for a one year, two year, three year or five year period.
+In other areas of law, a de facto relationship must either be registered or have existed for a certain period of time before it is recognised.
+Depending on the area of law, an unregistered de facto relationship must have existed for a one year, two year or three year period.

 One year for recognition: migration law.

 Two years for recognition: property disputes (Family Law Act).